ossia/score-docs/docs/reference-manual/devices/library/serial-device.md

 }
 ```

-Here is the complete syntax available: the most important thing to note is that:
+Here is the complete syntax available for reading messages: the most important thing to note is that:

 * `onMessage` is to be used to process messages in text-based protocols.
 * `onBinary` is to be used to process messages in binary protocols.